tldr-pages/tldr/pages/linux/autopkgtest.md

 `autopkgtest {{package}} -- null`

-- Test the package inside the given chroot:
+- Test the package in the current directory using a new root directory:

 `autopkgtest -- chroot {{path/to/chroot}}`